 English courts permit the grant of ‘Arrow’ declarations in the interest of providing commercial certainty

-Home / News & Events / English courts permit the grant of ‘Arrow’ declarations in the interest of providing commercial certainty
+Home / News & Articles / English courts permit the grant of ‘Arrow’ declarations in the interest of providing commercial certainty

 For the first time, English Courts have granted relief in the form of a negative declaration known as an “Arrow” declaration which allows the claimant who sought the declaration to launch their product on the market with confidence that the patentee will not threaten the claimant for patent infringement in the UK.
 Following a judgment from the Court of Appeal, the High Court handed down its decision in Fujifilm v Abbvie1 in relation to Abbvie’s $12.5 billion blockbuster drug, Humira.